abakkari/RestaurantService/README.md

 The application will start on http://localhost:8080.

 ### Postman collection
-You can use postman collection to test the application
+You can use postman collection "Restaurant micro service.postman_collection.json" to test the application

 ### Swagger UI Documentation